 Known as one of the most beautiful artistic expressions in the world, ballet has marked a great history throughout time.
 This dance, considered by some people as classical dance and by others as academic dance, integrates various disciplines such as music, plastic arts, stage design, costumes, mimicry, acting, even extraordinary stories.

 Many dancers have learned incredible ballet techniques and made their mark with the precision of their refined movements, but among the famous ballet dancers the following stand out:

-The Russian Nureyev represents an icon in the world of ballet.
+Considered one of the greatest male ballet dancers, Russian-born Rudolf Nureyev represents an icon in the world of ballet.
 Born in 1938, he was a perfect dancer of both classical and contemporary dance, characterized by his charisma, extravagance and his suspended jumps and fast turns.